HomeSite Map

 Recording History

-"The Beatles couldn't get into the studio for the next couple of nights,” explains Geoff Emerick in his book “Here, There And Everywhere,” “which forced them to record 'Baby, You're A Rich Man'...at Olympic Studios...It was around this time that The Beatles began frequenting outside studios more and more, for a variety of reasons.”
+"The Beatles couldn't get into the studio for the next couple of nights,” recalled Geoff Emerick in his 2007 book “Here, There And Everywhere,” "which forced the band to record 'Baby, You're A Rich Man'...at Olympic Studios...It was around this time that The Beatles began frequenting outside studios more and more, for a variety of reasons."
+Olympic Studios staffers were even known for share a joint with the artists recording there, something that EMI Studios would not consider for even a second.

 Geoff Emerick goes on to explain what these reasons may have been: “Perhaps they simply had cabin fever and were sick of staring at the same four walls.
-There weren't really any amenities at Abbey Road: there were no couches or armchairs in our cramped control rooms, just a couple of uncomfortable, hard chairs.
-In contrast, when they went into Olympic...there would be large control rooms with plush leather sofas and comfortable chairs to sit in, all accented by low lighting and a modern décor...In addition, by mid-1967, every other major studio in London had an eight-track machine, and we still had only four-track, which really made us seem like we were lagging far behind...There was also a much more relaxed attitude toward drugs in other studios, and it wouldn't surprise me if the staff at those facilities would partake with clients, so perhaps The Beatles related to the other engineers better...I imagine they thought it was really cool to share a joint with the control room staff.
+There weren't really any amenities at (EMI); there were no couches or armchairs in our cramped control rooms, just a couple uncomfortable, hard chairs.
+In contrast, when they went into Olympic,(they saw) large control rooms with plush leather sofas and comfortable chairs to sit in, all of this accented by low lighting and a modern décor...In addition, by mid-1967, every other major studio in London had an eight-track machine, and we still had only four-track, which all really made us seem like we were lagging far behind...There was also a much more relaxed attitude toward drugs in other studios, and it wouldn't surprise me if the staff at those facilities would partake with their clients, so perhaps The Beatles related to the other engineers better...I imagine they thought it was really cool to share a joint with the control room staff.
 In contrast, we must have seemed really straight and square.”

-In any event, on May 11th, 1967, just days after the contracts were signed for the new “Yellow Submarine” film project, The Beatles entered Olympic Sound Studios for work on the first new song to be used for this movie.
-“Olympic was one of the top independent studios in Britain,” Mark Lewisohn explains in his book “The Beatles Recording Sessions,” "turning out many hit records.
-The Rolling Stones had taken to recording there, even though studio manager Keith Grant was equally keen to promote the venue's valuable film soundtrack work."
-The Rolling Stones were currently recording their album "Their Satanic Majesties Request" at Olympic Studios.
+In any event, on May 11th, 1967, just days after the contracts were signed for the “Yellow Submarine” movie project, they entered Olympic Sound Studios for work on the first new song that The Beatles were offering up for this animated feature.
+“Olympic was one of the top independent studios in Britain,” Mark Lewisohn explained in his 1988 book “The Beatles Recording Sessions,” "turning out many hit records.
+The Rolling Stones had taken to recording there, even though its studio manager Keith Grant was equally keen to promote the venue's valuable film soundtrack work."
+The Rolling Stones were then busy recording their album "Their Satanic Majesties Request" at Olympic Studios.

-George Martin was still used as producer of the session, although the aforementioned Keith Grant oversaw engineering duties.
-“The Beatles said that this was the fastest record they'd ever made,” Grant relates.
-“They were used to a much more leisurely pace.
-We started the session at about 9 pm.”
+George Martin was used as producer of the session, although the aforementioned Keith Grant oversaw engineering duties.
+“The Beatles said that this was the fastest record they had ever made,” Keith Grant recalled, adding: “They were used to a much more leisurely pace.
+We started their session at about 9 pm.”

-One other overdub at this session was a very interesting instrument called a Clavioline which was played by John.
-Eddie Kramer explains: “We wanted to make sure that they walked out of (Olympic Studios) being completely blown away.
-Which they were...There was a Clavioline that happened to be in the studio, and John played it.
+One other overdub recorded for this song utilized an interesting instrument called a Clavioline, this being played by Lennon.
+Eddie Kramer wrote: “We wanted to make sure they walked out of (Olympic Studios) being completely blown away, which they were.
+So there was a Clavioline that happened to be in the studio on that day, and John played it.
 This was a French electronic instrument with a small keyboard.
 It had a little strip which you put your thumb on and moved it up and down the length of the keyboard as you played, to get vibrato.”

-As for John Lennon's use of the instrument on this day, one apocryphal story suggests that he achieved his rapid-fire wail by rolling an orange up and down across the keyboard.
-This, or course, has not been verified, but makes for an interesting anecdote when relating the details of this recording session.
+As for John Lennon's use of the instrument on this day, one apocryphal story suggests that he achieved his rapid-fire wail by rolling an orange up and down the keyboard.
+This, of course, has not been verified, but makes for an interesting anecdote when relating the details of this recording session, not to mention John's unique personality.

-As far as the vocals were concerned both Keith Grant and Eddie Kramer discussed this evening's session with engineer George Chkiantz, who related: “They were both amazed at John Lennon's voice.
-They'd long been wondering what it would be like to record and they were saying how great it was.
+As far as the vocals were concerned, both Keith Grant and Eddie Kramer discussed this session with engineer George Chkiantz, who thus related: “They were both amazed at John's voice.
+They had long been wondering what it would be like to record it and they were saying how great it was.
 They couldn't believe anyone could sing that well.”

-A tape reduction was deemed necessary at some point to accommodate all of the overdubs mentioned above, the second of two reduction mixes being deemed the best.
-After the second reduction mix was made, the song was designated as "take two," onto which some overdubs were made.
-Then the one and only mono mix of the song was made, making “Baby, You're A Rich Man” the first Beatles song to be recorded and mixed for record entirely outside of Abbey Road.
-Keith Grant explains: “It was finished and mixed by about 3 am.”
-Paul himself remembers this day in his book “Many Years From Now” as “a rather exciting recording session at Olympic (Studio) in Barnes, where Keith Grant mixed it, instantly, right there.
+The one and only mono mix of the song was then created, making “Baby, You're A Rich Man” the first Beatles song to be recorded and mixed for record entirely outside of EMI.
+Keith Grant explained: “It was finished and mixed by about 3 am.”
+Paul himself remembers this day in his 1997 book “Many Years From Now” as "a rather exciting recording session at Olympic in Barnes, where Keith Grant mixed it, instantly, right there.
 He stood up at the console as he mixed it, so it was a very exciting mix, we were really quite buzzed.
-I always liked that track.”
+I always liked that track."
+Noteworthy on this mono mix is the prominence given to John's Clavioline performance and the relative absence of George's guitar track.

-Since the song was only released in mono as a single, a stereo mix wasn't made until October 22nd, 1971, by George Martin and Geoff Emerick at his AIR Studios in London.
-Certain differences are evident, most noteworthy being the presence of George Harrison's guitar part which is not as prominent in the mono mix.
-The end of a vocalized “eleven” which is present at the very beginning of the mono mix (possibly someone attempting to identify what take it was) was faded out of this stereo mix.
-Also, there is an effect referred to by some as a “spin” that appears at strategic places in the verses of the song (such as after the lines “eye can see” and “enough to know”).
+Since the song was only released in mono as a single, a stereo mix was not created until October 22nd, 1971 in London's Air Studios by its propriator George Martin with Geoff Emerick as engineer.
+Certain differences are evident, most noteworthy being the presence of George Harrison's guitar overdub.
+The end of the vocalized “eleven” witnessed at the very beginning of the mono mix (possibly someone attempting to identify what take it was) was faded out of this stereo mix.
+Also, there is an effect present in strategic places within the verses of the mono mix that is referred to by some as a “spin” (such as after the lines “eye can see” and “enough to know”).
 These “spin” effects are missing in the stereo mix.
 This stereo mix is also nine seconds shorter than the mono mix.
 In the US, this stereo mix was first heard on the CD release of the album “Magical Mystery Tour.”

 Song Structure and Style

-The structure of "Baby, You're A Rich Man" is quite standard for Beatles compositions, namely a 'verse/ verse/ chorus/ verse/ chorus' format (or aabab) with an introduction and repeating conclusion added on.
+The structure of "Baby, You're A Rich Man" is quite standard within the Beatles catalog, namely a 'verse/ verse/ chorus/ verse/ chorus' format (or aabab) with an introduction and repeating conclusion added on.

-The first eleven-measure verse then appears as the Clavioline fades from view and John and Paul's unison vocals appear, sung partially in falsetto.
+The first eleven-measure verse then appears as John's Clavioline fades from view and his vocals appear, sung partially in falsetto.
 The instrumentation of the introduction continues throughout the verse with the Clavioline filling in the open spaces of the lyrics in measures five and nine.
-John and Paul sing in unison during the entire verse except for two lines, namely “what do you want to be” (measure six) and “far as the eye can see” (measure ten) which are sung by John solo.
-Another feature is the two breaks that appear in the verse; the first is in measure seven with only a slight piano being heard along with all percussion, the second in measure eleven which cuts out all percussion and only features piano chords playing an eighth-note rhythm that swells in volume as the measure ends.
+Another feature is the two breaks that appear in the verse; the first break is in measure seven with only a slight piano being heard along with all of the percussion, the second in measure eleven which cuts out all percussion and only features piano chords playing in an eighth-note rhythm that swells in volume as the measure ends.

-The second verse begins immediately afterwards.
-Noteworthy differences include Ringo's drum fills in the first two measures and Paul's first harmony in the third measure on the word “people.”
-John's solo lines “often enough to know” and “nothing that doesn't show” are both mimicked by George on guitar this time around.
-The final piano swell in the eleventh measure is this time accented by a vibrant drum fill from Ringo in anticipation of the first chorus that follows.
+The second verse begins immediately afterward.
+Noteworthy differences include the drum fills in the first two measures and Paul's first harmony line in the third measure on the word “people.”
+Lennon's solo lines “often enough to know” and “nothing that doesn't show” are both mimicked by George on guitar this time around.
+The final piano swell in the eleventh measure is this time accented by a vibrant drum fill from Ringo in anticipation of the opening chorus that follows.

-The high point of the song is then reached in this first twelve-measure chorus with John and Paul repeating the song's title for the first three measures in an excitedly high pitch in unison.
-Paul swings into harmony in the fourth measure for the words “man too.”
-John's vocals are sung solo but double-tracked in the fifth through eighth measure while his Clavioline appears in the open spaces in measures four, seven and eight.
-Full instrumentation, as previously heard in the verses, continues throughout this chorus until the twelfth measure where another break occurs, the only elements present are the piano swell, a tambourine and a stray hand clap at the beginning of the measure.
+The high point of the song is then reached in this first twelve-measure chorus that displays John and Paul repeating the title of the song for the opening three measures in unison in an excited high pitch.
+Paul swings into harmony in the fourth measure on the words “man too.”
+John's vocals are sung solo in the fifth through eighth measure while his Clavioline appears in the open spaces in measures four, seven and eight.
+Complete instrumentation, as featured in the verses, continues throughout the chorus until the twelfth measure where another break occurs, the only elements present are the piano swell, a tambourine and a stray hand clap at the start of the measure.

-Then comes the third verse, which this time features a very mellow first line sung single-tracked by John until Paul joins in on the third measure with a harmonized “people.”
-Ringo plays some meandering "lead drums" in the first two measures while the Clavioline appears in measures five, seven and nine this time.
-A droning sound which very much resembles a tamboura is heard quite prominently throughout this verse as well, undoubtedly played by George as he did in the song “Lucy In The Sky With Diamonds” which was recorded two months prior.
-Paul also adds some harmony in measures five and nine, these being on the words "E" and "key" respectively.
-Ringo ends this verse with a snare drum fill to usher in the following chorus.
+Then comes the third verse, which this time features a very mellow first line sung by John until Paul joins in on the third measure with a harmonized “people.”
+Ringo offers up some meandering "lead drums" for the first two measures while the Clavioline appears in measures five, seven and nine this time around.
+A droning sound which very much resembles a tamboura is heard quite prominently throughout this verse as well, undoubtedly played by George as he contributed to the song “Lucy In The Sky With Diamonds” that was recorded two months prior to this.
+Paul also adds some harmony in measures five and nine on the words "E" and "key" respectively.
+Ringo completes this verse with a snare drum fill that acts to usher in the second chorus that follows.

-This second chorus is identical to the first in most respects, the most notable differences being more appearances of the Clavioline (measures four, seven, eight, nine, ten and twelve) and an extemporaneous extra “baby” from Paul in the eighth measure.
+This chorus is identical to the previous one in most respects, the most notable differences here being additional appearances of the Clavioline (measures four, seven, eight, nine, ten and twelve) and an extemporaneously added “baby” by McCartney in the eighth measure.
 Paul strongly intenjects harmony in measures three and four on the words "man too."
 There is no break at the end of this chorus, the instrumentation continuing in full force with Paul yelping out a “Oh-oh-oh-oh” in the final measure.

-This moves directly into the conclusion of the song which is a continual repeat of the first four measures of the chorus sung with energetic spontaneity and assortments of harmony until it fades out.
-Full instrumentation appears throughout this conclusion, including uninterrupted Clavioline noodling from John.
-The conclusion in the stereo mix extends only eight measures until it is faded away while the mono mix is extended for eleven measures.
+This moves directly into the concluding portion of the song, this amounting to a continual repeat of the first four measures of the chorus sung with energetic spontaneity and assorted harmonies until it fades out.
+Full instrumentation appears throughout this conclusion that features much uninterrupted Clavioline noodling from Lennon.
+The conclusion in the original stereo mix extends for only eight measures until it is faded away while the mono mix is extended for eleven measures.

-All four Beatles were fully involved in the making of this song, playing on the rhythm track as well as multiple overdubs.
-With team spirit abounding, they all played in top form; John on piano and his wild Clavioline, Paul on bass and piano, George on guitar and possibly tamboura, and a very spirited Ringo on drums and percussion.
+All four Beatles were fully involved in the making of this song, Paul and Ringo performing on the rhythm track with John and George on its multiple overdubs.
+With team spirit in full swing, they all played in top form; John on his wild Clavioline, Paul on bass and piano, George on guitar and possibly tamboura, and a very spirited Ringo on drums and various percussion.
 This post “Sgt Pepper” track may not have been as masterfully written or recorded, but one thing that is obvious is the fun atmosphere of the recording session that easily comes through to the listener.
 Everyone involved was undoubtedly having a blast recording this song.
-And the undeniable hook of the chorus can't help but get you to sing along, even if you have no idea why anyone would keep all their money “in a big brown bag inside a zoo!”
+And the undeniable hook of the chorus can't help but get you to sing along, even if you have no idea why anyone would keep all their money “in a big brown bag inside a zoo!

 American Releases